qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 6_ Control Flow.md

 Java extends the C/C++ break statement in a similar fashion, with optional labels on loops.

-## 3CHECK YOUR UNDERSTANDING

-### 28. Describe three subtleties in the implementation of enumeration-controlled
+3**CHECK YOUR UNDERSTANDING** 28.
+Describe three subtleties in the implementation of enumeration-controlled loops.

-loops.
 29. Why do most languagesnot allow the bounds or increment of an enumeration- controlled loop to be ﬂoating-point numbers?

-#### 30. Why do many languages require the step size of an enumeration-controlled

-loop to be a compile-time constant?
+* Why do many languages require the step size of an enumeration-controlled loop to be a compile-time constant?
   31. Describe the “iteration count” loop implementation.
 What problem(s) does it solve?
   32. What are the advantages of making an index variable local to the loop it con- trols?

-* Does C have enumeration-controlled loops?
+## 33. Does C have enumeration-controlled loops?
 Explain.
 34. What is a* collection* (a* container* instance)?
 35. Explain the difference between true iterators and iterator objects.
-#### 36. Cite two advantages of iterator objects over the use of programming conven-

-tions in a language like C.
+## 36. Cite two advantages of iterator objects over the use of programming conven- tions in a language like C.

-#### 37. Describe the approach to iteration typically employed in languages with ﬁrst-
+* Describe the approach to iteration typically employed in languages with ﬁrst- class functions.

-class functions.
   38. Give an example in which a* mid-test* loop results in more elegant code than does a pretest or post-test loop.

-## 6.6

-#### **Recursion**
+6.6 **Recursion**

 Unlike the control-ﬂow mechanisms discussed so far, recursion requires no spe- cial syntax.
 In any language that provides subroutines (particularly functions), all that is required is to permit functions to call themselves, or to call other functions that then call them back in turn.
 Most programmers learn in a data structures class that recursion and (logically controlled) iteration provide equally powerful means of computing functions: any iterative algorithm can be rewritten, auto- matically, as a recursive algorithm, and vice versa.
 We will compare iteration and recursion in more detail in the ﬁrst subsection below.
 In the following subsection we will consider the possibility of passing* unevaluated* expressions into a func- tion.
 While usually inadvisable, due to implementation cost, this technique will sometimes allow us to write elegant code for functions that are only deﬁned on a subset of the possible inputs, or that explore logically inﬁnite data structures.

-### 6.6.1** Iteration and Recursion**
+6.6.1** Iteration and Recursion**

 As we noted in Section 3.2, Fortran 77 and certain other languages do not permit recursion.
 A few functional languages do not permit iteration.
 Most modern languages, however, provide both mechanisms.
 Iteration is in some sense the more “natural” of the two in imperative languages, because it is based on the repeated modiﬁcation of variables.
 Recursion is the more natural of the two in